A VEGAN THANKSGIVING TO REMEMBER

 1 red bell pepper, chopped

-- Have ready a large, parchment-lined baking pan.
-Using a firm bladed knife, cut a lid from the top of the pumpkin about 5 to 6 inches (12.5 to 15 cm) in diameter.
-Scoop out the pumpkinseeds and set them aside for future roasting.
+1. Have ready a large, parchment-lined baking pan.
+Using a large, firm-bladed knife, cut a lid about 5 to 6 inches (12.5 to 15 cm) in diameter from the top of the pumpkin.
+Scoop out the pumpkin seeds and set them aside for future roasting.
 Set the pumpkin aside on the prepared baking pan while preparing the stuffing.

-- Combine the water and salt in a 2-quart (2 liter) saucepan, cover, and bring to a boil over high heat.
-Add the buckwheat, and when the water returns to a boil, cover the pan, and steam 15 minutes.
+2. Combine the water and 1/2 teaspoon of the salt in a 2-quart (2 liter) saucepan, cover, and bring to a boil over high heat.
+Add the buckwheat, and when the water returns to a boil, cover the pan, reduce the heat to low, and steam 15 minutes.
 Transfer the cooked buckwheat to a large mixing bowl.

-- Combine the mushrooms, celery, onions, and olive oil in a large, deep skillet, and sauté, stirring frequently, until softened and lightly browned, about 8 to 10 minutes.
-Then, add the mixture to the bowl with the buckwheat.
+3. Combine the mushrooms, celery, onions, and olive oil in a large, deep skillet, and cook and stir over high heat for 8 to 10 minutes, or until softened and lightly browned.
+Add the mixture to the bowl with the buckwheat.

-- Preheat the oven to 375 F (Gas Mark 5).
-Add the remaining ingredients to the bowl and stir well to distribute flavors evenly.
+4. Preheat the oven to 375 degrees (Gas Mark 5).
+Add the toasted bread, garlic, carrot, bell pepper, hazelnuts, hazelnut meal, raisins, cranberries, pomegranate syrup, sage, pepper, and the remaining 1 teaspoon salt to the bowl and stir well to distribute flavors evenly.
 Adjust seasonings if needed.

-- Bake in the preheated oven at 375 F. (Gas Mark 5) for 1 to 1/2 hours, until the pumpkin feels soft when pressed.
-Remove from the oven and transfer the pumpkin to a large serving platter.
+5. Spoon the mixture into the cleaned pumpkin and cover it with the pumpkin lid.
+Bake for 1 to 1/2 hours, or until the pumpkin feels soft when gently pressed.
+Remove the baking pan from the oven and transfer the pumpkin to a large serving platter.

-- Serve with a large spoon so guests can scoop out some of the pumpkin along with the stuffing.
-Makes about 6 to 8 servings.
+7. Serve with a large spoon so guests can scoop out some of the pumpkin along with the stuffing.

 SAVORY LENTIL TERRINE